dasGringuen/MicroZedKernel/05-linux-kernel.ultraZed.md

 		---> Remoteproc drivers
 			|
 			--->ZynqMP_r5 remoteproc support

-The Rpmsg driver is also needed.
-If the drivers are enabled in kernel configuration an error gets obtained at brunch 2017.1.
-To still get the module compiled the rpmsg_user_dev_driver from https://github.com/Xilinx/meta-openamp/blob/rel-v2017.1/recipes-kernel/rpmsg-user-module/files/rpmsg_user_dev_driver.c can get used.
+Note: The Rpmsg driver is also needed.
+If the drivers are enabled in kernel configuration an error gets obtained at branch 2017.1.
+To still get the module compiled the rpmsg_user_dev_driver from https://github.com/Xilinx/meta-openamp/blob/rel-v2017.1/recipes-kernel/rpmsg-user-module/files/rpmsg_user_dev_driver.c can be used.
 The module and a makefile is given in /ultrazed/rpmsg_user_dev_driver.